erickzhao/gmail-selenium-test/README.md

 ```
 Normal flow: Sending emails to a valid recipient using files from Computer
-Given I have an email draft is addressed to someone with someone else as a Cc
+Given I have an email draft addressed to someone with someone else as a Cc
 And I have chosen a single image to be attached from my local computer
 When I send the email
 Then I should be alerted that the email was sent successfully